pacemaker82/Compact-Power-Card/README.md

 ## Card Configuration Example:

-The following example shows a mixed configuration of power devices, labels and additional power.
+The following example shows a mixed configuration of power devices, labels and additional power so you can get the idea.

 ```yaml
 type: custom:compact-power-card